jiwagon/Tumblr-iOS-App/README.md

 - Setting constraints is the most difficult part for me.
 I spent an unnecessarily long time making sure the scroll list view was organized.
 - It was also challenging to set up the PostCell because I was unable to Ctrl+drag the imageView into PostCell.
 I made sure that the class and Identifier were changed to PostCell, but the issue still remained.
 I eventually restarted the project, and the issue went away.
+- There were some challenges in making the refresh control work properly as intended.
+I had to change the original way to initialize the URL object.
+Instead, I created a parameter for a URL string and only converted it into an object after the fetch post is called.
+In this case, we can take in the two API URLs as strings from the array list where they were stored and then convert them to URL objects as needed.

 ## License